 Rosehip oil is a natural ingredient containing essential fatty acids, antioxidants, and an impressive array of vitamins, including vitamin A, which the skin adores.
 It hydrates, protects, and rejuvenates the skin.
 Add to all this, its anti-aging properties, and you’ve got a winner!
-Let’s talk about the benefits of rosehip oil.
+Let’s talk about the benefits of rosehip oil for the skin.

 Referred to as “the new coconut oil” rosehip oil is so beneficial I wouldn’t dream of not including it as one of my go-to skin-care ingredients.
 This nourishing oil has been around for centuries, and its healing properties were enjoyed by both the Egyptians and Mayans.
 It is harvested in Chile from the seeds of rose bushes.

 Rosehip oil is safe to use for those with sensitive skin as it doesn’t contain any potentially irritating ingredients like fragrances, and other synthetic additives that can burn the skin, and provoke breakouts.
 Although, an oil, it doesn’t feel heavy and greasy, and absorbs quickly into the skin.

 In fact, rosehip oil is considered a dry oil, meaning it quickly penetrates the skin, is lightweight, and doesn’t leave a sticky, greasy residue.
 Wet oil, on the other hand, absorbs slowly, and feels heavier on the skin.

 Dry oils, typically contain high amounts of beneficial polyunsaturated fatty acids.
 Squalane is another dry oil that I love.
 See below for more info on the nutrient profile of rosehip oil

 [Read More: Squalane [A Natural Remedy For Beautiful Skin]